agbrettpittman/100DaysOfCode2023_2/README.md

 - 🐲🟪🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲
 - 🐲🐲🐲🐲❌🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲❌❌🐲🐲
 - 🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🦄🦄🔒🍿
+- 🍿

+### Day 77, January 31, 2024
+My HTMX form is now successfully submitting to my backend and receiving an HTML table back.
+I'm working on handling the actual connection to the Rapid API at the moment.
+My goal is to be returning a list of movies from that tomorrow.

 ### Day 76, January 30, 2024
 Wanted to do something in HTMX before moving on and got inspired today to create a movie of the night app.
 It's super simple and uses data from Rapid API.
 I'm using Pico for CSS since I want to spend as little time on that as possible.
 The goal is to get a feel for using HTMX to return basic HTML fragments, not to learn tailwind or implement a custom UI.
 So I spun up my API hero (FastAPI), created an index.html as the main page, and I just about have it working.
 Should be done tomorrow.